flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Cheap rates and international perks

-Lebara – like Asda Mobile – offers some of the very cheapest bundles that can be paired with a Pay As You Go SIM card.
+Lebara offers some of the very cheapest bundles that can be paired with a Pay As You Go SIM card.
 These also top out at unlimited data and include 5G.

-But with Lebara – unlike Asda Mobile – there aren’t any speed caps, and you also benefit from minutes that you can use internationally, to call 42 countries, so this is a great choice if you’re regularly calling abroad.
-You can also roam in both the EU and India at no extra cost – with a fair usage limit of 10GB in India and a variable level elsewhere.
+Lebara doesn't have any speed caps, and you also benefit from minutes that you can use internationally, to call over 50 countries, so this is a great choice if you’re regularly calling abroad.
+You can also roam in both the EU and India at no extra cost – with a fair usage limit of 30GB.

 What other networks offer Pay As You Go SIM cards?